-For required minimum distributions pursuant to Article IV of the Agreement, the Depositor will elect a valid distribution method in a form and manner acceptable to the Custodian.
 The Custodian will send the Depositor a notice each year the Depositor is subject to the requirements of Article IV.
 Such notice will include the distribution deadline and will inform the Depositor of the RMD amount or provide guidance to the Depositor on how to contact the Custodian for assistance in determining the RMD amount.
 The Custodian reserves the right to determine each year the method of providing the RMD notice.
 The Custodian will not be liable for and the Depositor will indemnify and hold the Custodian harmless for any adverse consequences and/or penalties resulting from the Depositor's actions or inactions (including errors in calculations resulting from reliance on information provided by the Depositor) with respect to determining such required minimum distributions.

 6. Amendments and Termination.
 The Custodian may amend this Agreement at any time to comply with legal and regulatory changes and to modify the Agreement as the Custodian determines advisable.
 Any such amendment will be sent to the Depositor at the last known address on file with the Custodian.
 The amendment will be effective on the date specified in the notice to the Depositor.
 At the Depositor's discretion, the Depositor may direct that the Custodial Account be transferred to another trustee or custodian.
-The Custodian will not be liable for any losses for any actions or inactions of any successor trustee or custodian.
+The Custodian will not be liable for any losses from any actions or inactions of any successor trustee or custodian.

 The Depositor may terminate this Agreement at any time by providing a written notice of such termination to the Custodian in a form and manner acceptable to the Custodian.
 As of the date of the termination notice, the Custodian will no longer accept additional deposits under the Agreement.

 Upon receiving a termination notice, the Custodian will continue to hold the assets and act upon the provisions within the Agreement until the Depositor provides additional instructions.
 If no instructions are provided by the Depositor to the Custodian within 30 days of the termination notice, and unless the Custodian and Depositor agree in writing otherwise, the Custodian will distribute the Custodial Account, less any applicable fees or penalties, as a single payment to the Depositor.
 The Custodian shall not be liable for any losses from any actions or inactions of any successor trustee or custodian.

 The Custodian may resign at any time by providing 30 days written notice to the Depositor.
 Upon receiving such written notice, the Depositor will appoint a successor trustee or custodian in writing.
 Upon such appointment and upon receiving acknowledgement from the successor trustee or custodian of acceptance of the Custodial Account, the Custodian shall transfer the Custodial Account, less any applicable fees or penalties, to the successor trustee or custodian.
-If no successor trustee or custodian is appointed or no distribution instructions are provided by the Depositor, the Custodian may, in its own discretion, select a successor trustee or custodian and transfer the Custodial Account, less any applicable fees or penalties, or may distribute the Custodial Account, less any applicable fees or penalties, as a single payment to the Depositor.
+If no successor trustee or custodian is appointed and no distribution instructions are provided by the Depositor, the Custodian may, in its own discretion, select a successor trustee or custodian and transfer the Custodial Account, less any applicable fees or penalties, or may distribute the Custodial Account, less any applicable fees or penalties, as a single payment to the Depositor.
 The Custodian shall not be liable for any losses from any actions or inactions of any successor trustee or custodian.